Narwallets/narwallets-extension/README.md

 ## Low-level Technical debt

 * Main code is plus-typescript, but /api (light-near-api) is standard typescript.
 The mix creates confusion
+ - [ ] Remove plus-typescript, convert all to typescript
+ - [ ] npm i eslint --save-dev
+ - [ ] When wallet-API was added a lot of functions became `async`.
+Add `npm install eslint-plugin-no-floating-promise --save-dev`

-* We're using base crypto libs as a bundle (The ideal solution would be to have typescript versions of each lib and compile to ES2020 modules)
+We're using base crypto libs as a bundle (The ideal solution would be to have typescript versions of each lib and compile to ES2020 modules)
+ - [ ] Replace bundle with typescript versions of basic crypto tools

 We need to reduce the bundle's size.
 Bundle is at https://github.com/Narwallets/bundled-crypto-libs.git